CSS Customization in Blazor Pivot Table Component

 Hiding Axis

-The visibility of row, column, value and filter axis in Field List and Grouping Bar can be changed using custom CSS setting.
+The visibility of the row, column, value, and filter axis areas in both the Field List dialog and Grouping Bar can be controlled using custom CSS styling.
+Each axis area has specific CSS classes that allow precise targeting for customization.

 @using Syncfusion.Blazor.PivotView